Abstract

 Now, we describe how the agent interacts with the environment to solve the navigation problem.
 At every time step t ∈ N, the agent observes an odor point zt and updates its memory including the new observation and removing the oldest i.e. it defines a memory Mt with the following rule

 where ei denotes the i-th canonical base.
+Actions are steps in any of the 4 directions, labeled relative to the mean flow which assumed fixed and known.
+The gridworld is infinite, in that agents can leave indefinitely.
+If they exit the simulation box, they continue to receive zero signal and negative reward -0.001.
 As explained in the main text, actions are selected using one of two policies according to the current olfactory state ot.
-More precisely, if the olfactory state ot is not the void state, then the (ε-greedy) Q-learning policy is used.
+More precisely, if the olfactory state ot is not the void state, then the (∊-greedy) Q-learning policy is used.
 Formally, let Q be the Q matrix of the agent and let ot ≠ ∅, then the agent plays the action at such that

-where, with a ~ u (A), we indicate an action a uniformly sampled from A. At test phase, the explorationexploitation parameter ε is set to 0 and, thus, in an olfactory state ot ≠ ∅ the policy is deterministic.
+where, with a ~ V(A), we indicate an action a uniformly sampled from A. At test phase, the exploration-exploitation parameter ∊ is set to 0 and, thus, in an olfactory state ot ≠ ∅ the policy is deterministic.
 While training phase behavior is described in next paragraphs.
 In the void state ot = ∅, the agent chooses the action at ∈ A according to a separated policy called recovery strategy.
 In our experiments, we defined and compared three different recovery strategies: Brownian, Backtracking and Learned.

 Brownian recovery